rrebusit/Python-delay-prediction/README.md

 # Python-delay-prediction
 This project is to use Python for classifying and predicting airline delay.
+Random Forest used. https://ricarebusitweb.netlify.app/pythonairlinedelaypred